liferay/liferay-docs/userGuide/en/chapters/12-administering-liferay-portal.markdown

 **Description:** describes the site's intended function.

-**Type:** can be open, restricted, and private.
+**Membership Type:** can be open, restricted, or private.
 An open site appears in the My Sites portlet and users can join and leave the site whenever they want.
 A restricted site is the same except that users can only request membership.
 A site administrator must then explicitly grant or deny users' requests to join.
 A private site does not appear in the My Sites portlet and users must be added to it manually by a site administrator.

 **Active:** determines whether a site is active or inactive.
 Inactive sites are inaccessible but can be activated whenever a site administrator chooses to active them.

-**Tags:** implement Liferay's tagging mechanism on the site.
-Tags can be very helpful for sites that have an easily describable purpose within the portal.

 Once you've created a site, it appears in the list on the Sites page of the control panel.
 Once the site has been created you can specify more details about the site, which fall under three main categories: Basic Information, Search Engine Optimization, and Advanced.

 ![Figure 12.5: Editing a Site](../../images/01-site-editor.png)

-**Details:** lets you edit the information you entered when you created the site.

-**Pages:** lets you create and manage the site's public and private pages.
+**Details:** lets you edit the information you entered when you created the site and allows you to choose a site template for the public or private pages of your site.
+Leave the *Keep a Link to the Site Template* box checked to automatically update your site if the associated site template changes.
+If you uncheck this box but recheck it later, the template pages then will be reapplied to your site, overwriting any changes that may have been made.

+**Categorization:** allows you to apply Liferay's tagging mechanism to the site.
+Tags can be very useful for sites within the portal whose functions are easily described by keywords.

 **Site URL:** lets you set friendly URLs and virtual hosts for your web site.